chris9740/swiftdns/README.md

 ## Tor

 To achieve the most privacy possible, you can route your traffic through Tor.
-See [configuration](#configuration) (note that this can drastically increase the time it takes to query).
+See [configuration](#configuration).
+Do note that this can drastically increase the time it takes to query, sometimes in excess of 5 seconds; you probably won't need this feature.

 ## Configuration